meltano/meltano/docs/getting-started.md

 # For example:
-meltano run tap-gitlab target-postgres meltano run tap-gitlab target-postgres dbt:test dbt:run #if you already have dbt configured
+meltano run tap-gitlab target-postgres meltano run tap-gitlab target-postgres dbt-postgres:test dbt-postgres:run #if you already have dbt configured
 ```

 Or directly using the `meltano invoke`, which requires more settings to be defined prior to running